hotwax/oms-documentation/user-manuals/pre-orders/pre-order-administration.md

 {% endhint %}

-1. Go to  the Hamburger Menu in the OMS > Order Management section > Click Sales Orders to open the Find Sales Order page.
-2. Select the order to open the View Sales Order page.
+1. Select the order to open the View Sales Order page.
-3. Go to the Item section
+2. Go to the Item section
-4. Select the line item you want to change date for.
+3. Select the line item you want to change date for.
-5. Click the Edit function.
+4. Click the Edit function.
-6. Select the required date from the Calendar and save changes.
+5. Select the required date from the Calendar and save changes.
-7. Click the Order item change history function to view the changes.
+6. Click the Order item change history function to view the changes.

 {% embed url="https://youtu.be/UoVkERwLDeo" %}